alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 Lifecycle configs are created in the format IIAS-Sagemaker-Idle-Auto-Stop-Config in each corressponding region where there are sagemaker notebooks under IIAS.
 **Note:** Since lifecycle configs require a notebook instance update, IIAS has to first stop the instance before applying the config

-## Clean Up / Delete IIAS

-To delete IIAS from your account, please go into the CloudFormation on the AWS Console and delete the stack that has been deployed.
-This would delete all the stack resources including Lambda functions, SNS Topic, CloudWatch Event Rule and KMS Key.
-Resources that are created during any previous scans from IIAS such as EC2 CloudWatch Alarms & SageMaker LifeCycle Configs would have to be deleted manually.
-You may also remove any tags added to the instances for IIAS

 ## FAQ